MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/1/index.md

 - [ ] It guarantees full principal protection only if the policy is in force for less than five years.
 - [ ] It guarantees ongoing dividend payments, irrespective of market fluctuations.

-> **Explanation:** The defining characteristic of a segregated fund is the insurer’s contractual commitment to cover a percentage (often 75% or 100%) of the investor’s initial investment at the contract’s maturity or at death.
+> **Explanation:**( The defining characteristic of a segregated fund is the insurer’s contractual commitment to cover a percentage (often 75% or 100%) of the investor’s initial investment at the contract’s maturity or at death.)

----

 ### Which administrative authority primarily regulates segregated funds, given their nature as insurance contracts?